Yacht Wrapping Bible (eBook) - The Ultimate Guide to Yacht Wrapping by LuxWrap®

 Material choice also plays a role.
 Metallic vinyls tend to weather faster than solid colours in horizontal applications, and performance can vary between manufacturers.
 For this reason, owners and managers should always rely on contractors with proven, real-world results using the specified material in comparable marine conditions.

 Finally, durability on horizontal areas can be further improved with Paint Protection Film (PPF) such as NinjaShield®.
-Applying PPF to targeted sections reduces aging and provides an additional layer of protection against UV, standing water, and surface wear.
+Applying PPF to targeted sections reduces ageing and provides an additional layer of protection against UV, standing water, and surface wear.

 Summary